artis3n/ansible-role-tailscale/README.md

 **Default**: `false`

-If set to `true`, the "Bring Tailscale Up" command will not mask any failing output message.
+If set to `true`, the "Bring Tailscale Up" command will include the raw value of the Tailscale authkey when logging any errors encountered during `tailscale up`.
-The authkey is not logged in successful task completions.
+The authkey is not logged in successful task completions and is redacted in the `stderr` output by this role if an error occurs.
-Since the authkey is printed to the console if the task fails, [no_log](https://docs.ansible.com/ansible/latest/reference_appendices/logging.html#protecting-sensitive-data-with-no-log) is enabled by default on the task.

-If you are encountering an error bringing Tailscale up and want the "Bring Tailscale Up" task to log details on the error, set this variable to `true`.
+If you are encountering an error bringing Tailscale up and want the "Bring Tailscale Up" task to _not_ redact the value of the authkey, set this variable to `true`.

-### force

-**Default**: `false`

-If set to `true`, `tailscale up` will always run.
-This can be beneficial if tailscale has already been configured on a host but you want to re-run `up` with different arguments.
+If the authkey is invalid, the role will relay Tailscale's error message on that fact:

 ### release_stability